MrZyr0/MyWPStarterTheme/README.md

 ## Installation

-1. After duplicate the project use refactor fonction to change all occurecies of `MyWPStarterTheme` and `mywpstartertheme` in all files to change the name of your theme. **?
-Be careful to respect the case ?**
+1. After duplicate the project use refactor fonction to change `MyWPStarterTheme` and `mywpstartertheme` in all files to change the name of your theme.\
+   **⚠ Be careful to respect the case and keep mentions of MyWPStarterTheme in README & in style.scss (like License URI)⚠**
 2. Edit `_src/sass/style.scss` first comment to change theme informations.
 3. Change the 'screenshot.png' image.
 4. Configure browserSync:\